 The school offers support for learning difficulties as required, when children learn at a slower pace than their peers, even with appropriate differentiation.
-It recognises that Learning difficulties cover a wide range of needs, including moderate learning difficulties (MLD), severe learning difficulties (SLD), where children are likely to need support in all areas of the curriculum and associated difficulties with mobility and communication, through to profound and multiple learning difficulties (PMLD), where children are likely to have severe and complex learning difficulties as well as a physical disability or sensory impairment.
+It recognises that learning difficulties cover a wide range of needs, including moderate learning difficulties (MLD), severe learning difficulties (SLD), where children are likely to need support in all areas of the curriculum and associated difficulties with mobility and communication, through to profound and multiple learning difficulties (PMLD), where children are likely to have severe and complex learning difficulties as well as a physical disability or sensory impairment.

 Specific learning difficulties (SpLD), affect one or more specific aspects of learning.
 This encompasses a range of conditions such as dyslexia, dyscalculia and dyspraxia.
 The school provides extensive FIZZY provision (a fine and gross motor skills programme) which helps with dyspraxia.
 It also provides mathematical interventions including Plus One and Power of Two to close the gaps with pupils with dyscalculia.
 The school is aware that the best way to combat dyslexic tendencies is to provide high quality English teaching and this it does.
-There is additional support for children with poor literacy skills through interventions such as Bear Necessities, Bearing Away and Dancing Bears to promote phonic awareness.
-The school also uses some Read, Write Inc interventions and Apples and Pears to encourage 'over learning' for those children who find spelling a challenge.
-In addition, the school uses Write From the Start to assist those children whose pencil grip is not yet secure enough to produce legible handwriting.
+There is additional support for children with poor literacy skills through interventions rooted in our phonics scheme ELS (Essential Letters and Sounds).
+The school also sometimes uses some Read, Write Inc and Dancing Bears interventions to encourage 'over learning' for those children who find spelling a challenge where all other possibilities have been exhausted.
+In addition, the school uses Write from the Start to assist those children whose pencil grip is not yet secure enough to produce legible handwriting.